Cost-Per-Wear: Are You Spending Too Much Money On Fashion?

 I hope this cost-per-wear calculation will help you to make good decisions about spending money on fashion.
 Even if you still go for a high price purchase, perhaps you will remember to wear it more often!

-Watch Lauren’s Video about Cost Per Wear: How To Justify Buying Designer Items
+Watch Lauren’s Video: Cost Per Wear: How To Justify Buying Designer Items

 Please pin!